Walnut Cove, North Carolina 27052

-The Site Surveyor is responsible for all aspects of executing the surveying needs of the site per the contract drawings and specifications.
-Work will include all aspects of surveying including; baseline surveys, construction layout, as-built surveys, aerial (drone) surveying, hydro surveying, and associated CAD work.
-The surveyor is an integral part of the project team, will communicate with the senior leadership in Cincinnati and communicate directly to the customer.
+The Site Surveyor II is responsible for assisting the Site Surveyor Supervisor in executing the surveying needs of the site per the contract drawings and specifications.
+Work will include many aspects of surveying including but not limited to, baseline surveys, construction layout, as-built surveys, UAS (drone) aerial surveying, bathymetric surveying, and associated CAD work.
 Experienced and entry-level surveyors and civil engineers are encouraged to apply.

 Job Requirements and Qualifications

 Equal Opportunity Employer: